"We highly recommend Amy & Kids Co. to parents who are looking for a safe environment where their child can excel and learn new skills." ~ Melissa

 - Please apply a base coat of sunscreen to your child/ren before bringing him/her to care.

-- Amy & Kids Co. will provide sunscreen with at least an SPF of 30.
+- Amy & Kids Co. will provide sunscreen with at least an SPF of 30 and wide-brimmed sun hats.
 You may provide sunscreen for your child if you prefer a different brand.
 Be sure to try it on your child at home to test for allergic reactions before sending it to child care.

 - Sunscreen will be applied before going outside and re-applied if we go outside more than 4 hours after the first application.

-- You are encouraged to provide a wide-brimmed hat and unbreakable sunglasses that offer UVA & UVB protection for your child/ren to wear outside.
+- You are welcome to provide unbreakable sunglasses that offer UVA & UVB protection for your child/ren to wear outside.

 - A Sunscreen/Insect Repellent Authorization Form must be completed and on file before I'm allowed to apply sunscreen to your child.
 This form will be valid for as long as your child is enrolled at Amy & Kids Co. unless you submit a written update to the form.

 Amy & Kids Co. does not have a swimming pool on the premises nor will we be making use of an off-premises pool, beach or other water attraction.
 In the summer our water play will consist of playing in the sprinkler, water in buckets, a water table, and other containers too small to be a drowning hazard.

 Child Care Safety - Weapons

 In order to keep our children safe, no one may bring or use weapons of any kind on the premises for any reason.
 This includes firearms, ammunition, and any other object that could reasonably be perceived as a weapon.
 Persons attempting to bring a weapon on the premises will be asked to leave.
 Failure to comply will result in a 911 call to the police.
 Possession of weapons of any kind by parents or children may be cause for immediate termination of child care services.
 Amy & Kids Co. does not own or store any firearms, or ammunition on the property.